SneK1995/practice-spring-react/README.md

 # practice-spring-react
 Spring Practice project with React JS

-This is a practice Spring Boot project with React JS
+This is a practice Spring Boot project with React JS and MySQL.

 Installation steps-